SoCal high school soccer player commits to Stanford with help from college recruitment nonprofit

 RIVERSIDE, Calif.
-(KABC) -- From a very young age Aniyah Williams has known soccer was her future.
+(KABC) -- From a very young age Aniya Williams has known soccer was her future.

-"From the first moment my grandfather put the ball on my foot, I've just loved the sport and I haven't looked back since," Aniyah said.
+"From the first moment my grandfather put the ball on my foot, I've just loved the sport and I haven't looked back since," Aniya said.

 The 17-year-old has dreams of playing in college and eventually professionally, but the same opportunities aren't available to all athletes.